 There’s no need to lose a client over something that could be relayed behind a filter or within a community, if it needs to be said at all.

 2. Is what I’m about to share only relevant in a small window of time?

 Political rants, social justice, and daily headlines are all things we form opinions about, and there are no shortage of channels to express them on social media.
 Weigh whether these issues play into the bigger picture for your business or personal brand before taking them to the status updates.

-For instance, the controversy over the killing of Cecil the Lion was a short-term news story, but I chose to to write a few words on the Serious Vanity Facebook page about it.
+For instance, the controversy over the killing of Cecil the Lion in 2015 was a short-term news story, but I chose to to write a few words on the Serious Vanity Facebook page about it.
 My angle was relevant to my audience, and my channel was a good choice based on my social media strategy.